 What we have stated regarding the aforementioned sources of retirement income emphasizes the importance of having other sources of retirement income.
 However, it is evident that many people who are approaching the time when they are likely to want to retire are not saving sufficiently.
 According to The Wall Street Journal (9-28-08), of the workers aged 55 or older . . .

 - 18% have saved $100,000 to $249,000

 - 23% have saved $250,000 or more

-Furthermore, a subsequent AARP Bulletin (December 2010) indicates that 49% of workers aged 55 or older have saved less than $50,000, a significant increase from the 43% indicated by the figures shown above.
+A subsequent AARP Bulletin (December 2010) indicates that 49% of workers aged 55 or older had saved less than $50,000, a significant increase from the 43% indicated by the figures shown above.

-Even if these people will get pension benefits, they probably are not saving enough for retirement.
-For them, a comfortable early retirement is not likely to become a reality.
-And even many people who have been saving significantly more may discover that they cannot afford early retirement.
+Even if a number of these people would get pension benefits, they probably were not saving enough for retirement.
+For them, a comfortable early retirement is not likely.
+And, even many people who have been saving significantly more may discover that they cannot afford early retirement.
 As people live longer, inflation becomes a growing problem.
 In 10 years, an annual inflation rate that averages about 4% will increase living costs by almost 50%.
 The cost of health insurance is an especially important consideration.
-Retirees who don’t have any health insurance coverage benefits through their former employer may have to pay expensive premiums until they qualify for Medicare at age 65.
+Early retirees who do not have any health insurance coverage benefits through their former employer may need to pay expensive premiums until they qualify for Medicare at age 65.

-Furthermore, people can’t even be sure they will be able to continue working at their job until they reach regular retirement age.
+Furthermore, people cannot even be sure that they will be able to continue working at their job until they reach a standard retirement age.
 Companies are frequently laying off employees in order to reduce expenses.
 In addition, many people develop health problems that prevent them from continuing to work as long as they would prefer.

 An article in The Wall Street Journal (4-11-04) states,